ShreyaPai1786/ShreyaProjects/Data Technician BootCamp WorkBooks/Week 2/Workbook2 Summary.md

 ---

 This workbook serves as a practical guide to foundational skills in data visualization and business intelligence.
-The included tasks demonstrate the process of data analysis from initial exploration to final dashboard creation.
+This included tasks demonstrate the process of data analysis from initial exploration to final dashboard creation.